amnesiiac/amnesiiac.github.io/_posts/2024-03-28-cpp-stub-trick.md

 call foo after set stub -> this is code in stub of foo function call foo after reset stub -> this is code in foo function
 ```
-the func is stubed and then reset successfully.
+the func is stubbed and then reset successfully.

 <hr>